Mend Software Engineer Salary in Tel Aviv Metropolitan Area | ₪198K-₪455K+ | Levels.fyi

 The median Software Engineer compensation in Tel Aviv Metropolitan Area package at Mend totals ₪455K per year.
-View the base salary, stock, and bonus breakdowns for Mend's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Mend's total compensation packages.
 Last updated: 10/1/2025

 Company